 Always seek help from a professional dog trainer.
 The objective of this training for defense and attack dogs is to get the dog to attack only when ordered so that it can never be a danger.

-A poorly executed defense and attack can cause the dog to become aggressive, and as an owner, you are responsible for your dog’s behavior, which can lead to serious problems for both, the dog and you.
+A poorly executed defense and attack can cause the dog to become aggressive, and as an owner, you are responsible for your dog’s behavior, which can lead to serious problems for both the dog and you.

 How A German Shepherd Should Be Trained To Attack

-It is imperative that your dog is very well trained in basic obedience commands, before starting any other type of training.
+It is imperative that your dog is very well trained in basic obedience commands before starting any other type of training.

 There must be a good relationship between the dog and human, for the defense and attack training to work.
-Understanding who is in charge and assimilating that it should always obey its trainer’s voice, not only when it needs to attack, but also when it has to stop.
+Understanding who is in charge and assimilating that it should always obey its trainer’s voice, not only when it needs to attack but also when it has to stop.

-Dogs that are trained for the attack should do physical exercise that develops their strength and muscles.
+Dogs that are trained for the attack should do a physical exercise that develops their strength and muscles.
 In addition, dog exercise programs allow them to run quickly dodging targets on the road in any situation by avoiding obstacles.